ajsoriar/purple-console/README.md

 # purple-console

-javascript component that prints logs in a DIV layer.
+Javascript component that prints logs in a DIV layer.
 It can be useful when dealing with special hardware like Smart TVs or Set-Top Boxes which do not allow debugging.

 ## Install